alvxck/authentication-system/README.md

 # Login System

-The goal of this project is to develop a responsive MERN web application with a simple login / registration system that verifies user information authenticity.
+The goal of this project is to develop a responsive login and registration system.
+The project is developed using the MERN stack and follows standard REST practices for data transmission with JSON.

 ## Frontend
 * Built using **React**, **Javascript**, **HTML**, and **CSS**.